Do you have a mould problem?

 The benefit of using electrostatic attraction is that there we aren't subject to the 0.3-micron limitations that come with reliance on HEPA filtration systems in the removal of mould fragments and toxic agents, as it attracts all pathogens, fragments and toxic agents of all sizes.
 Of course, we wouldn't expect you to take our word for it.
 Pure Maintenance in the US carried out a study with the US Army Corps of Engineers to demonstrate the efficacy of the process outlined above.
 The purpose of the study was as follows:

-"The objective of this ITTP demonstration was to conduct independent performance testing of the novel dry-fog mold remediation and prevention process to determine the effectiveness of the treatment process at eliminating mold and preventing regrowth at military installations and contingency basing locations."
+"The objective of this ITTP demonstration was to conduct independent performance testing of the novel dry-fog mould remediation and prevention process to determine the effectiveness of the treatment process at eliminating mould and preventing regrowth at military installations and contingency basing locations."

 Below is a snapshot of some of the results from the study.